 Prior to joining RMI, Sam studied at the Yale School of Forestry & Environmental Studies where he specialized in clean energy policy and technology.
-Last summer, Sam interned at RMI with the Energy Web Foundation team where he helped develop use cases for blockchain technology in the energy sector.
+In 2018, Sam interned at RMI with the Energy Web Foundation team where he helped develop use cases for blockchain technology in the energy sector.
+Before graduate school, Sam supported state efforts to promote local solar market development with Meister Consultants Group, and conducted demand response operations for EnerNOC.

 Master of Environmental Management (M.E.M), Yale School of Forestry & Environmental Studies